Which is the best Sonicare toothbrush? (November 2014) -

 With each of the toothbrushes we show, we've listed it's pluses but also tell you reasons why you might not like it.
 If those reasons hold true for you, move on down the list to the next "best" model.

-Philips Sonicare has traditionally offered a money-back guarantee with their toothbrushes, allowing you to return yours if you're unsatisfied "for any reason."
-(You'll need to check the exact details associated with the model you're considering to make sure that this offer applies to it.)
+Philips Sonicare has traditionally offered a 90-day money-back guarantee with their toothbrushes, allowing you to return yours if you're unsatisfied with it.

 The best Sonicare toothbrushes - From cheapest to more expensive.